 To a lesser extent, granulated sugar is produced from maple, palm and coconut, exclusively in those places on the planet where other options are not technically viable.

-In more or less fine grains, white, light brown or dark brown (depending on the origin).
+In finer or larger grains, white, light brown or dark brown in colour (depending on the origin).
 The word granulated refers to semolina, or the process by which grains are obtained from the block of raw or refined sugar which make the use of this product much easier, especially in the context of its dosage.

-Granulated sugar can have different origins (beet sugar, cane sugar, grape sugar, coconut sugar, etc.) and can be divided into both raw and refined sugar.
+Granulated sugar can have different origins (beet sugar, cane sugar, grape sugar, coconut sugar, etc.) and can be split into both raw and refined sugar.

 Geographical origin